Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 Conclusion

-In sum, pemmican is easy to prepare even for any condition, and it can be stored for many years.
-However, it is recommended to make some ahead of disaster.
+In sum, Pemmican is easy to prepare, even in any condition, and can be stored for many years.

-Making pemmicans regularly will help you become more comfortable with the recipe and prepare you to cook pemmican even during undesirable conditions soon.
+However, it is recommended that some be made ahead of disaster.
+Making pemmicans regularly will help you become more comfortable with the recipe and prepare you to cook Pemmican even during undesirable conditions soon.